2KurvaGaming/harvard-cs50-intro-to-cs/notes/harvard-cs50-intro-WEEK-0.md

 - **❓ Conditionals**
   Phrases like `if`, `else if` — these allow your code to make decisions.

+  Conditionals are an essential building block of programming, where the program looks to see if a specific condition has been met.
+If a condition is met, the program does something.

 - **🧮 Boolean Expressions**
   Statements like *"person is earlier in the book"* — these evaluate to `true` or `false`.